 Fragmentation also reduces viability for species.
 Loss of safe passages between habitats (shown in picture B of Figure 5) prevents species from reaching needed habitats or recolonizing habitats that have lost those species.

 Figure 5: Illustration of Habitat Range and Connectivity

-that remove the key elements for survival result in many fewer native species and pose the greatest threat to biodiversity.
+Conversion of wildlife habitat to land uses that remove the key elements for survival result in many fewer native species and pose the greatest threat to biodiversity.